-- [[Explain the elements of the offense]].
+[[Explain the elements of the offense]].

-- In Florida, the purpose of Rule 3.190(c)(4) motions are to cull the wheat from the chaff without wasting valuable court time.
+In Florida, the purpose of a motion to dismiss filed under Rule 3.190(c)(4) is to cull the wheat from the chaff without wasting valuable court time.
 As explained by the Fifth District Court of Appeal, the function of the (c)(4) motion to dismiss is to ascertain whether or not the facts which the State relies upon to constitute the crime charged, and on which it will offer evidence to prove it, do, as a matter of law, establish a prima facie case of guilt of the accused.
 State v.
 Upton, 392 So.2d 1013 (Fla.
 5th DCA 1981) citing State v.
 Davis, 243 So.2d 587 (Fla.1971).

-- Should the prosecution chose to traverse this motion, the State’s traverse must dispute “material” facts.
+Should the prosecution chose to traverse this motion, the State’s traverse must dispute “material” facts.
 In State v.
 Hysell, the 5th DCA held that a traverse mandates the denial of a motion to dismiss only when it “creates a dispute as to material evidentiary facts [emphasis in original]”.
 The dismissal in that case occurred because the state’s traverse merely “disputed the legal effect” of the facts.
 569 So.
 2d 866, 867 (Fla.
 5th DCA 1990).

-- The crime of [[state crime]] did not occur.
+In this case, the crime of [[state crime]] did not occur.

 WHEREFORE, based upon the foregoing, Defendant respectfully requests that this Court will enter an order dismissing the criminal charges pending against Defendant in this cause.